 At the core of our philosophy at OSU is a principle of total student immersion.
 We want students to live and breathe the entrepreneurial experience.
 Students can also gain invaluable experience by getting involved in the Creativity, Innovation and Entrepreneurship Living and Learning Community.

 CIE is a learning community that focuses on encouraging students to dream, but also to do something about those dreams.
 Every student is rich in creative, innovative and entrepreneurial potential, but many do not recognize their potential, or are unsure how to channel it and take advantage of it.
 CIE is about working with others in a variety of contexts to make innovative change happen.Another opportunity for students to gain invaluable experience is the Entrepreneurship Club (E Club), an organization the Department of Entrepreneurship & Emerging Enterprises works very closely with.
 Our very unique Riata Center Entrepreneurial Internship Program provides students with an opportunity to work and make a difference in a high growth, entrepreneurial firm.
-The Riata Business Plan Competition is open to all students on campus.
+The Riata Pitch and Poster competition is open to all students on campus.
 Also, we sponsor a Student Entrepreneur of the Year Award, and recognize student excellence at the annual Entrepreneurhip & Emerging Enterprises Banquet.
 In addition, the Riata Center for Entrepreneurship offers a number of outreach programs in which students can get heavily involved, from a women’s entrepreneurship initiative, a program working with Native American entrepreneurs, a program with disabled veterans, and a series of bootcamps to help Oklahomans create ventures.